 Loldia House is located on a ranch in the Great Rift Valley on the shores of Lake Naivasha.
-The farm had a small simple mud and wattle farm school serving the children of the area.
-Governors’ Camp Collection was asked to try and help improve the school and its facilities.
-Peter Njoroge Loldia House’s former manager started to introduce guests to the school and inspire them to get involved and help improve the facilities of the school.
-Together with Peter they formed the Loldia School Fund and set to work to raise funds needed.
+The farm had a small simple mud and wattle farm school serving the children of the area and so Governors’ Camp Collection was asked to try and help improve the school and its facilities.
+Peter Njoroge (Loldia House’s former manager) started to introduce guests to the school and inspired them to get involved and help improve the facilities of the school.
+Together with Peter, they formed the Loldia School Fund and set to work to raise funds needed.

-The Governors’ Camp Collection supports the work of the Loldia School Fund which is helping provide a standard of education that enables the children attending to better their circumstances and find a way out of the poverty that exists in this area of Kenya.
+The Governors’ Camp Collection continues to support the work of the Loldia School Fund which is helping provide a standard of education that enables the children attending to better their circumstances and find a way out of the poverty that exists in this area of Kenya.

 You can find out more about Loldia School on the Trust for African Schools website.
-If you would like to visit the Loldia school (only possible during school term time), this can be arranged with the manager at Loldia House.
+If you would like to visit the Loldia school (please note that this is only possible during school term time), you can arrange this directly with the manager at Loldia House.